wikimedia/performance-WikimediaDebug/README.md

 * Select "Wikimedia Debug Header".
 * Click "Upload New Version".
 * Click "Select a file..." and select the ZIP archive, then continue.
-* When asked for release notes, use the same bullet list as used for the release log on GitHub.
+* When asked for release notes, use the same bullet list as used for [CHANGELOG.md](./CHANGELOG.md).
 * Done!